Constitution for the Society for Philosophy and Disability

 - Overseeing the election of new Board members and any revisions of the Constitution.

 Section 2.
-The Board of Directors shall consist of the Officers, namely a President, a Vice-President and a Secretary-Treasurer, along with three Members-at-Large.
+The Board of Directors shall consist of the Officers, namely a President, a Vice-President and a Secretary-Treasurer, three Members-at-Large, and the Editor(s) of JPD (ex officio).

 Section 3.
 The President is the head of the Board of Directors and of SPD and has general charge of the Society’s affairs on all matters not otherwise specified in the Constitution.
 The primary responsibilities of the President include, but are not limited to, overseeing the operations of SPD, organizing its academic activities, publicizing SPD and serving as its spokesperson.